KiwisAndApples/KiwisAndApples.github.io/docs/ut_extension/gui_test/cell.md

 -   All global scope identifiers declared in the test file or source file, and their attributes and methods
 -   Nested expressions that include all the above

-For example, you can write this kind of value in a cell :
+For example, you can write this kind of value in a cell:

 ```javascript
 {